San Diego Drug Diversion Lawyers

 No one should allow a minor drug charge to keep them from gaining employment and other opportunities in the future.
 In California, they do not have to, as those charged with drug crimes may be eligible for a drug diversion program.

-If you have been charged with a drug crime, contact jD LAW, P.C. at (760) 630-2000.
+If you have been charged with a drug crime in San Diego, contact jD Law Criminal Defense Attorneys at (760) 630-2000.
 We will fight to ensure that a minor charge does not ruin your life, and that all options are explored to dismiss or reduce the charges.
 Time is of the essence to your defense, so if you or someone you know has been charged, call today.

 Don’t Waste Any Time!